Asian Paints: Manufacturing locations

-The company along with its subsidiaries have 26 manufacturing facilities across 16 countries serving customer globally in over 65 countries.
+The company along with its subsidiaries have 27 manufacturing facilities across 15 countries serving customer globally in over 60 countries.

-Ownership structure

-The company has 12 institutional owners and shareholders that are investing through Securities Exchange Commission (SEC).
-Largest stakeholders include Bridge Builder International Equity Fund, and Touchstone Sands Capital Emerging Markets Growth Fund.

 Marketing and advertising

 In 1950s, the company launched a "washable distemper", which was a balance between the cheap dry distemper that peeled easily and the more expensive plastic emulsions.
 Promoting their brand Tractor Distemper, the company used "Don't lose your temper, use Tractor Distemper" in their advertisings.
 In 1954, "Gattu" – a mischievous boy with a paint bucket in his hand – was launched as mascot.
 Created by R. K. Laxman, the mascot found appeal with the middle-classes.

-He was used only in print advertisements and packaging till 1970s and by 1990s, was also seen on television advertisements.
-Gattu helped in bringing the commodity-led business of painters to the actual end users of home-owners.
-Ogilvy & Mather, the advertising agency associated with Asian Paints, launched marketing strategy by focusing on festive occasions in 1980s with their tag line "Har Ghar Kucch Kehta Hai" (Every home says something).
-Relating with festivals and important life events like marriages and child birth, the company advertised it as an occasion to paint homes by connecting on emotional level.
-In 1990s, the advertisements focused on the home exteriors, focusing on how the paints could keep the exteriors timeless.
-The company revamped its corporate identity in 2000s and axed Gattu as their mascot, and later changed its "Asian Paints" logo to the shorter "AP" mnemonic.